tlorans/ClimateRisks/docs/source/climate_investing/project1.md

-## Project 3: Low-Carbon Strategy in Practice
+## Project 1: Sector Constraints in Portfolio Decarbonization

-In our first exposure to low-carbon strategy, no other constraint than the ones related to portfolio decarbonization was imposed.
-However, in practice, such approach is useless for investors, as the resulting portfolio will be concentrated to few sectors / stocks and thus lack of diversification.
+In our first exposure to portfolio decarbnoization, no other constraint than the ones related to portfolio decarbonization was imposed.

+However, because portfolio decarbonization needs to take into account the industry in which the company operates, such approach is useless for investors.
+The resulting portfolio will be concentrated to few sectors / stocks and thus lack of diversification.
 In practice, you will then need to add sector constraints in your approach.

 In what follow, we use Roncalli (2023) as a reference.
 ### Sector Weights Constraint

-In order to overcome the first issue regarding the lack of sector diversification with the low-carbon strategies presented in the previous part, we can extend the framework by considering a sector weight constraint (Roncalli, 2023):
+In order to overcome the first issue regarding the lack of sector diversification with the static portfolio decarbonization presented in the previous part, we can extend the framework by considering a sector weight constraint (Roncalli, 2023):

 \begin{equation}
 s^-_j \leq \sum_{i \in Sector_j} x_i \leq s_j^+